 1 can of sweet corn

-I took a ribeye steak and seasoned it with a worcestershire burger seasoning and salt and pepper.
-I seared both sides, removed the meat from the pan and set it aside to rest.
+Season the ribeye steak with the Worcestershire burger seasoning and salt and pepper.
+Sear both sides, then remove the meat from the pan and set it aside to rest.

-I brought this to a rolling boil and added the ribeye steak back in.
-At this point you can add red wine or any other vegetables you enjoy.
+Bring to a rolling boil and added the ribeye steak back to the pot.
+At this point, you can add red wine or any other vegetables you enjoy.

-It turned out great, and we all enjoyed it.
-I hope you do too.
+This recipe turned out great, and we all enjoyed it.
+I hope you do too!